Liverpool’s ‘Talent Group’ and a commitment to youth

 Written by Simon Austin — August 25, 2023

-ONCE a week at Liverpool's AXA Training Centre, the first-team dressing room becomes home to the club’s best 15 to 21-year-olds.
+ONCE a week, the first-team dressing room at the AXA Training Centre becomes home to Liverpool’s best 15 to 21-year-olds.

 “We brought the best talents together in all the age groups to show him.
 We (the first team) train at four in the afternoon; at two o’clock is the Talent Group.
 They are already coming with us on pre-season and when the season starts they train here one time a week.”

-Not only can Klopp then see these young players up close, but they can observe him too: how he talks, how he coaches and how he operates.
-And, perhaps most importantly of all, they also see how a first-team player carries and conducts himself.
+Not only can Klopp then see these players up close, but they can observe him too: how he talks, how he coaches and how he operates.
+And, perhaps most importantly of all, they can also see how a first-team player conducts himself.

-“They can watch Mo Salah up close - the way he prepares himself in the physio room, the way he prepares himself before the session, how treats his boots, everything," Lijnders said.
+“They can watch Mo Salah up close - the way he prepares in the physio room, the way he prepares before the session, how he treats his boots, everything," Lijnders says.
 “All these small things, these unwritten things - for young players to learn from their models is so important.”

-Providing a pathway for homegrown players remains absolutely key to Liverpool, despite a clamour for signings that seems to grow stronger every season.
+Providing a pathway for homegrown players remains key for Liverpool, despite a clamour for signings that seems to grow stronger every season.

 Speaking on the eve of the season, the Dutchman told the TGG Podcast (which you can listen to below): “The Academy normally is a competitor for the scouting department.
 For example, when Jurgen has to decide to buy a right defender or go with the 17 or 18-year-old Trent Alexander-Arnold.
 Who is he going to choose?